aidin36/tocc/libtocc/docs/source/api_reference.rst

 Returns information of a specific file. ``file_id`` is the ID of the file you want its information.
 It throw exception if no file with this ID found.

-.. function:: libtocc::FileInfo libtocc::Manager::copy_file(const char* source_path, \
+.. function:: libtocc::FileInfo libtocc::Manager::import_file(const char* source_path, \
                 const char* title="", \
                 const char* traditional_path="")